Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file execute a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders
 11-directories
-This file executes a script that counts the number of directorires and sub-directories in the current directory
+This file executes a script that counts the number of directorires and sub-directories in the current directory 12-newest_files
+This file executes a script that displays the 10 newest files in the current directory